Gustavo Gómez Córdoba: Career

 He started law school, but in his 4th year of studies he switched to the social communication program at the Pontifical Xavierian University in Bogotá.
 One of his first jobs was for Cromos magazine, where he became general editor; he also worked for SoHo magazine under the same job for the editions in Colombia, Ecuador and Costa Rica, and currently works as columnist of said magazines.

 He also worked as a writer and programmer for the radio station Javeriana Estéreo, communications adviser of the Ministry of Government and of the Department for State Modernization during president Gaviria's government; team member of the T.V. show produced by Caracol Televisión El Radar as interviewer and wrote a chronicles section called Me cogió la tarde con…, for the El Espectador newspaper.
 He also was director and writer for the T.V. magazine De Paso in Señal Colombia channel.

 He writes on a regular basis for magazines like Semana, Bocas, Billboard, Diners, El Malpensante, Kinetoscopio, Lámpara, Semana Books (Arcadia), Fucsia, Plan B and the radio show "Efectos Secundarios" (Caracol Radio Miami), directed by José Antonio Ponseti.
 He was also a writer for the T.V.
 Shows "Yo, José Gabriel" and "Crónica Urbana" for the Bogotá City Government.

 Radio

 He worked alongside Julio Sánchez Cristo in the RCN Radio radioshow La F.M., and was a culture editor in the now defunct radio network r@dionet, directed by Yamid Amat.
 In 2005 he joined the staff of the Caracol Radio's morning news show 6AM Hoy por Hoy, as a member of a team directed by Darío Arizmendi.
 From 10:00 to 12:00 (UTC−5) he takes over as director of the show.

-Established now as one of the most influential journalists in Colombia for his substantial knowledge in current issues, mixed with a remarkable closeness with his audience through his "Smart, kind and impeccable mood"; style.
-He's been as well called "The revelation of the Colombian radio in the last 10 years".
-In December 2011, Caracol Televisión offered him the News Director position, in place of Darío Fernando Patiño but he declined to accept in order to spend more time with his family.
+Established now as one of the most influential journalists in Colombia, he's been called "The revelation of the Colombian radio in the last 10 years".
+In December 2011, Caracol Televisión offered him the News Director position in place of Darío Fernando Patiño, he declined in order to spend more time with his family.